 As you may have inferred from this rescue’s name, 2Blondes All Breed Rescue doesn’t only specialize in small dogs.
 However, there are frequently little dogs that await a home like yours.
 When this list was compiled, several chihuahuas, dachshunds, and other small-breed puppies were on the list of adoptable dogs.

 To bring home your 2Blondes dog, you’ll need to fill out an application.
 The team at 2Blonds wants to match puppies with the best home possible, so be sure you’re honest about your answers.
-You’ll be permitted to attend an adoption event when you’re approved to adopt.
+You’ll be permitted to attend an adoption event when you’re approved to bring a dog home with you.

 2Blondes All Breed Rescue Details